Contact Us Today (424) 372-3112

 If your criminal felony conviction was not for a federal crime, it will be filed in the California Court of Appeal.
 For a California felony appeal, you have 60 days from the time of the judgment or order you are appealing.

-A felony appeal is filed in the same manner as a misdemeanor appeal, including the Notice, the brief and the oral arguments.
+A felony appeal is filed in the same manner as a misdemeanor appeal, including the Notice, the brief, and the oral arguments.

 Contact Our Defense Lawyers for Help

-For an individual charged, convicted and sentenced for a crime, knowing that they may be able to appeal gives them a second chance to achieve justice.
-In the appeal, if mistakes and errors are indeed found, the entire case and conviction could be thrown out.
+For an individual charged, convicted, and sentenced for a crime, knowing that they may be able to appeal gives them a second chance to achieve justice.
+If mistakes and errors are indeed found in the appeal, the entire case and conviction could be thrown out, leading to a reduced sentence or a new trial altogether to correct any wrong or misleading evidence given in the first trial.

 Call our office or fill out our confidential contact form to begin building a solid defense against these serious charges.
 We can help determine if there are grounds for filing a criminal appeal.
 We will fight for your future.